uoftgasa/uoftgasa.github.io/markdown/index.md

 - **Submit research report**
 	- If the project led to publication (either in prep, submitted or accepted) this may be submitted in lieu of a report
 	- No more than 10 pages describing the outcome of the project, typically following the Introduction-Methods-Results-and-Discussion (IMRaD) format, although other sections may be necessary prior to Methods (e.g. Data if working with survey data, or Observations if taking observations).
 Examples of IMRaD in astronomy can be found [here](http://www.raa-journal.org/docs/RAA_Lectures/RAA_Lecture2.pdf).
-	- *Deadline* - note this must be su
+	- *Deadline* - note this must be submitted a week in advance of the mini-defense
 		- AST1501Y: by the end of April
 		- AST1500Y: by the end of August
 - **Mini-defense**